 This is a big problem.
 You may remember from school that AC current —this is the type of current in your home socket — oscillates around zero and periodically reverses its direction.
 As a result, the work done by an AC grids’ power can fall to zero if the voltage and current are completely out of phase and cancel out each other; the closer they are to being perfectly in sync, the more efficiently the power flows.
 The job of synchronous condensers is to ensure the grid stays in phase by injecting reactive power into the grid as needed.

 The modern version of the issue is particularly acute because of the increasing number of giant renewable energy projects being planned in areas far removed from the population centers that will use that energy.
 Record-setting wind farms, in locations such as the North Sea and Wyoming, need efficient ways to deliver their power to big cities.
 Further, the method that solar and wind farms use to generate power is very different than conventional big power plants.
 Solar and wind farms do not provide significant grid strength and inertia.
+Adding the synchronous condensers to a grid having lots of renewable energy generation can improve the strength and inertia allowing the grid to continue to operate in a stable fashion when a disturbance occurs.

 Researchers said in a recent Journal of Electrical Engineering article that the location of synchronous condensers on the grid has a major effect on their effectiveness.
 Their models show that adding a combination of a new wind farm and a condenser to the edge of the existing grid can dramatically improve grid stability.